Southern Alps / Italy (Sud Tirol and Lombardia)

 Mar.
 10 – 17

 Mar.
 17 – 24

 Mar 31 – Apr 7

 Apr.
 28 – May 5

 Custom trips any time, duration and itinerary!

-Included: Guide & Guide expenses, 2 x hotel, 5 x hut, 5 x dinners, 7 x breakfast, equipment rental (harness, crampons, rope, carabineer)
+Included: Guide & Guide expenses, 2 x hotel, 5 x hut, 7 x 4 course dinners, 7 x breakfast, equipment rental (harness, crampons, rope, carabiner)

-Not Included: Gondola ride, Taxis, airport shuttles, 2 x dinner, drinks, lunches, avalanche safety equipment (shovel, probe and avalanche transceiver)
+Not Included: Gondola ride, taxis, airport shuttles, drinks, lunches, avalanche safety equipment (shovel, probe and avalanche transceiver)